ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

         count := count + 1
     plot(count)

-Which is less readable.
-Plus it could be less efficient too.
-Suppose that ``count`` variable is initialized with an expensive function call instead of ``0``.
+The v4 code is more readable and can be more efficient if, for example, the ``count`` variable is initialized with an expensive function call instead of ``0``.

 Examples of simple variable declarations::